Ryan-ProfProjects/CitraScan/README.md

 1\\
 \end{bmatrix}$$

-The Sobel filter is computed from a outer product between the smoothing vector and difference vector:
+To find vertical edges, we want to minimize noise vertically, so the smoothing is applied vertically.
+Vertical edges are edges that vary horizontally, as they appear as a uniform boundary vertically.
+Thus, this kernel must jointly compute the smoothing vertically and central difference horizontally, so the Sobel filter is computed from a outer product between the smoothing vector and difference vector.:

 $$\begin{bmatrix}
 1\\